sympy/sympy/doc/src/tutorial/simplification.rst

 monomials.

 ``expand`` may not sound like a simplification function.
 After all, by its very name, it makes expressions bigger, not smaller.
-Usually, this is the case, but often, an expression will become smaller upon calling ``expand`` on it due to cancellation
+Usually this is the case, but often an expression will become smaller upon calling ``expand`` on it due to cancellation

     >>> expand((x + 1)*(x - 2) - (x - 1)*x)